dk2684/What-is-My-WiFi-Password/README.md

 ### Notes
 - OS Language must be in English because string comparisons are used.
-- Networks with special types of authentications cannot be revealed through command prompt.
+- Networks with special types of authentications (e.g. enterprise) cannot be revealed through command prompt.